 - 1. Interface overview

 - 2. Interface traffic details

 - 3. Restart the interface manually

 - 4. Edit the interface settings

 - 5. Delete the interface (available only when you log in as a root user)

 - 6. Instantaneous traffic of the interface

 - 7. Add a new interface (available only when you log in as a root user)

-- The interfaces may differ from what is shown above as certain devices do/do not have the module that makes corresponding interface available.
+- The interfaces may differ from what is shown above as certain interfaces are related to your prior settings and the communication modules available on the device.